 Whether they could?

 According to MFT, the moral divergence between Democrat and Republican candidates is mainly caused by Liberals and Conservatives’ different innate moral sensitivities.
 Generally speaking, people may not understand moral concerns in the moral foundations that they are not innately sensitive enough, but our results imply that presidential candidates have the ability to overcome this innate obstacle.
-First, our results show positive correlation among the moral load of each moral foundation in each candidate’s speech of every presidential debate.
+First, our results show positive correlation among the moral loading of each moral foundation in each candidate’s speech in every presidential debate.
 This means that none of the five moral foundation is isolated.
 The sensitivity in one moral foundation could make up for other obtuse moral foundations.
 In other words, the receptors of certain kinds of moral foundations may sense some moral taste of other moral foundations also, if they are sensitive enough.
+This brings an interesting question for future research: would this kind of sensitivity compensation happen in other context than presidential debate?

 Secondly, Democrat candidates’ moral loads are almost always higher than Republican candidates’ moral loads across all five moral foundations.
-This is a very interesting finding that shows violations of MFT in a context of presidential debates.
+This is a very interesting finding that violates MFT within the context of presidential debates.
 MFT predicts liberals possessing higher moral loads in care and fairness foundations, while conservatives are higher in the other three moral foundations.
 This prediction has been supported by plenty of previous studies (Clifford & Jerit, 2013; Fernandes, 2020; Hoover et al., 2018) that examined moral loads in different situations other than presidential debates.
-It is quite possible that Democrats or Liberals are more prone to rely on moral rhetoric when they perform their public persona.
-We leave this interesting question for future study, and here, we focus on the point that Democrat candidates did great in moral foundations that they are less sensitive than Republican candidates.
-Therefore, the presidential candidates are capable to understand different moral concerns and develop real discussions, even it might be a different scenario for the majority of Republicans and Democrats.
+It is quite possible that Democratic or Liberal politicians are more prone to rely on moral rhetoric when they perform their public persona.
+We leave this interesting question for future study, and here, we focus on the point that Democrat candidates did express a lot, actually more moral considerations than Republican candidates in moral foundations that they are supposed to be very obtuse, at least less sensitive than Republicans according to MFT.
+That is, the presidential candidates are capable to understand and express moral considerations generated from all the five innate moral foundations even it might be a different scenario for the majority of Republicans and Democrats.